Fusion5 make their mark at 2016 Microsoft NZ Partner Awards

 Fusion5 has a long pedigree in the world of CRM, and most recently was named worldwide as Aptean’s Partner of the Year for its success in developing Pivotal CRM to suit specific industry needs.

-Sven Martin, Fusion5 Director CX/CRM, says “Our Dynamics CRM practice is set to consolidate our position as a leading CRM partner in New Zealand.
+Sven Martin, Fusion5 Chief Executive Director, says “Our Dynamics CRM practice is set to consolidate our position as a leading CRM partner in New Zealand.
 We’re extremely proud of our team, and this award just confirmed what we, our customers and Microsoft already knew about their ability to deliver outstanding projects.”

 Fusion5 was also shortlisted for the Innovative Technology for Good Citizenship Partner of the Year for the successful delivery of the second stage of the Barnardos BConnect project.
 Described by Barnardos as “the single most important project for the sustainability of our Child and Family Services, now and into the future,” BConnect was a complex and far reaching project with deep benefits to children, whanau and service providers alike.